 Laramie to Centennial Visitor’s Center – 35 mins

 Centennial Visitor’s Center to Saratoga – 1 hour (not including stops)

 From Laramie to Saratoga, the most beautiful route is to drive through Medicine Bow National Forest on Snowy Range Road (Highway 130).
 Keep in mind this road is only open from late May through mid-November (weather permitting) because of how much snow they get in the winter.
 Plan on day three being a day to disconnect.
 You likely won’t have service most of the time you’re in Medicine Bow National Forest, and the WiFi and cell reception is pretty spotty in Saratoga.

 We had intended to enjoy a beautiful hike up to the summit on Lewis Lake Trail.
 It leads to Medicine Bow Peak, the highest peak in the Snowy Range at 12,013 feet (3,662 meters).
 Instead, what started as a beautiful, warm day down in Laramie had turned into a mild snowstorm by the time we reached the trailhead!
 Thankfully, we were able to return home through this same route the next day and enjoy some of the scenic overlooks without a cloud in the sky.

 Not doing the hike meant we arrived in Saratoga sooner than expected, but it must have been meant to be!
+This small town is on the traditional ancestral land of the Eastern Shoshone, Arapaho, and Cheyenne people.
 Not long after we arrived in town, the weather cleared up and we discovered Togie Days was happening right outside our hotel.
 This local celebration brings live music, food, drinks, and more for a reason to enjoy a beautiful day and good company.
 Saratoga may be small, but don’t overlook it!
 Their downtown is straight out of a western movie.